sharkdp/numbat/book/src/tutorial.md

 New constants are [introduced with the `let` keyword](./constant-definitions.md).
-We define these physical quantities with their respective physical units (`years`, `percent`, `g / mol`) in order to profit from Numbats unit-safety and unit-conversion features later on.
+We define these physical quantities with their respective physical units (`years`, `percent`, `g / mol`) in order to profit from Numbat's unit-safety and unit-conversion features later on.

 Our first goal is to compute the radioactivity of natural potassium.
 Instead of dealing with the half-life, we want to know the decay rate.
-When entering the following computation, you can try Numbats auto-completion functionality.
+When entering the following computation, you can try Numbat's auto-completion functionality.
 Instead of typing out `halflife`, just type `half` and press `Tab`.

 ``` numbat